dzekelid/groups/_listings/microsoft-graph/groups-id-getmembergroups-post.md

 ---
 swagger: "2.0"
 info:
-  title: Microsoft Graph API
+  title: Microsoft Graph API Group Get Member Groups
-  description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft
+  description: 'group: getMemberGroups Return all the groups that the specified group
-    cloud services through a single endpoint: https://graph.microsoft.com.
-Microsoft Graph simplifies queries that would otherwise be more complex.'
+    is a member of.
+The check is transitive, unlike reading the memberOf navigation property, which returns only the groups that the group is a direct member of.'
   version: 1.0.0
 host: graph.microsoft.com
 basePath: /